Bacterial blight of cassava: Disease cycle

 Xanthomonas axonopodis pv. manihotis is a vascular and foliar pathogenic species of bacteria.
 It normally enters its host plants through stomatal openings or hydathodes.
 Wounds to stems have also been noted as a means of entry.
 Once inside its host, X. axonopodis enzymatically dissolves barriers to the plant's vascular system and so begins a systemic infection.
 Because of its enzymes inability to break down highly lignified cell walls, this pathogen prefers to feed on younger tissues and often follows xylem vessels into developing buds and seeds.
 Seeds which have been invaded by a high number of bacteria are sometimes deformed and necrotic, but assays have shown a high percentage of infected seeds are asymptomatic carriers.
 In moist conditions, Xanthomonas axonopodis pv. manihotis has been shown to survive asymptomatically for up to thirty months without new host tissue, but is a poor survivor in soil.
 It persists from one growing season to the next in infected seeds and infected clippings planted as clones in fields.
-Once one cassava plant is infected, the whole crop is put at risk to infection by rainsplash, contaminated cultivation tools, and foot traffic.
+Once one cassava plant is infected, the whole crop is put at risk of infection by rainsplash, contaminated cultivation tools, and foot traffic.
 These are effective methods of transmission because they cause wounds to healthy cassava plants, and X. axonopodis uses these wounds as an entry point.